 Data Matrix

 A Data Matrix is another 2D Barcodes that can store text or numeric data – a total of upto 1556 bytes.
+A Data Matrix differs from a QR code in how it’s structured.
 Its most common use case is to mark small items such as small electronic components, and food and beverage items.

 Data Matrix